Daniel's Seventy Weeks prophecy: A detailed look at Daniel 9:24-27

 As cited in McDowell's book, a Christian scholar named J.D.
 Wilson contends that only the decree from Artaxerxes to Nehemiah applies to this prophecy.
 As cited in McDowell's book, Wilson explains:

 "The words of the decree are not given, but its subject matter can easily be determined.
 Nehemiah hears of the desolate condition of Jerusalem.
 He is deeply grieved.
 The King asks the reason.
 Nehemiah replies, 'the city, the place of my fathers' sepulchres, lieth waste, and the gates thereof are consumed with fire.'
 The King bids him make request.
-He does so promptly, asking for an order from the King that 'I be sent to the city that I may build it.'
+He does so promptly, asking for an order to from the King that 'I be sent to the city that I may build it.'
 And, as we read, he was sent, and he rebuilt Jerusalem."

 And so, that is J.D.
 Wilson's reason for using the Artaxerxes to Nehemiah.
 The next issue is finding a date for that decree.
 McDowell, page 199 of his "The New Evidence that Demands a Verdict," reads: